Presidency of Salvador Allende: Soviet Union

 Salvador Allende's predecessor, President Frei, improved relations with the USSR.
 In February 1970, President Frei's government signed Chile's first cultural and scientific agreement with the Soviet Union.

 Allende's Popular Unity government tried to maintain normal relations with the United States, but when Chile nationalized its copper industry, Washington cut off U.S. credits and increased its support to opposition.
-Forced to seek alternative sources of trade and finance, Chile gained commitments from the USSR to invest some $400 million in Chile in the next six years.